DavidODonovan/react-dims/README.md

 ```

-Export the child by passing it to the withContext( ) method, similar to how you would use connect( ) in Redux.
+Export the child by passing it to the withContext( ) method, similar to using Redux connect( ).

 ChildNode.js